 Although each political party held the Presidency for roughly equal periods of time through the 19th and early 20th centuries, their power-sharing was not peaceful.
 Instead, Colombia suffered 8 major civil conflicts and more than 50 uprisings between independence and the mid-1950s, mostly between supporters of the Conservative and Liberal parties.
-A particularly traumatic period was the conflict known as The War of a Thousand Days from 1899-1903 resulting in about 100,000 Colombian deaths strategic location on narrow piece of between the Pacific and Atlantic oceans.
+A particularly traumatic period was the conflict known as The War of a Thousand Days from 1899-1903 resulting in about 100,000 Colombian deaths.

+The Loss of Panama: The US had been interested in the region since the 1850s, primarily because of Panama's strategic location on a narrow piece of land between the Pacific and Atlantic oceans.
 Taking advantage of Colombia's instability during the war in 1903, the US acquired the rights to finish a canal between the 2 oceans through Panama begun by a French company decades earlier.
-The US then supported Panama in its efforts to attain independence from Colombia.
+The US then supported

+Panama in its efforts to attain independence from Colombia.
 Furious, Colombia severed diplomatic ties with both countries, recognizing Panama's independence only in 1921 after a treaty with the US was ratified.
 The agreement included a \$25 million payment from the US to Colombia for its loss of territory.